 - Best time to go: May to October

-- Accommodation options: guest houses, hostels, campsites, wild camping.
-The choice is yours
+- Accommodation options: guest houses, hostels, campsites or check out our guide to wild camping – the choice is yours!

 Important note: starting and finishing points are in remote locations, away from ferry terminals.
 Hence, remember this will add extra miles to the route: 13 miles from ferry harbour in Castlebay on Barra island to the starting point in Vatersay, and 29 miles from the finishing point at Butt of Lewis to ferry harbour in Stornoway on Lewis island.
 Find more information on the Getting There & Away section further down.

 Our experience cycling the Hebridean Way in Scotland

 The idea of exploring the Hebridean cycle way had been lingering in our minds for some time, however we kept postponing the trip, unsure we were fit enough to endure a week on the saddle.
 Then a friend of ours casually mentioned she was considering cycling the route and together we decided to give it a go.
 That’s how we came to the Other Hebrides and cycled the islands from the south to the north.

 Before setting off from our home (Edinburgh) we prepared the itinerary and daily distances to cover, however, once on the islands, we learned that one has to be flexible and open-minded in relation to the plan.

 As it turned out, our journey was greatly influenced by weather conditions; these are remote islands located at the edge of Atlantic Ocean, hence one can expect to experience all kinds of weather (from the serene to the truly wild!) within a period of 1 week… sometimes within 1 day actually!